How to look down at your hands correctly while playing piano

 Some people simply cannot play anything (even if they have been playing piano for many years) without having the sheet music in front of them.
 This is psychological crutch just as dysfunctional as needing to look down at your hands excessively.

 When performing advanced pieces, the reality is that you are often playing so fast that you do not have time to look at the sheet music.
 So you really ought to regularly practice playing pieces you have learned without looking at the music at all.

-And even when playing a piece from memory, you can only focus on one part of the keyboard at a time.
+And even when playing a piece from memory (in which case you can freely look at your hands), you can only focus on one part of the keyboard at a time.
 So you are still going to need the skill of proprioception to some extent, as you won't always be able to look at everything both your hands are playing at any given point in time (nor should you need to).

 The point of the above comments is simply that it's fine to look at the sheet music, but try not to depend on it always being there.
 And it's also fine to look at your hands, but try not to do it excessively.
 An occasional glance down is perfectly fine.

 However... often when students / musicians look down at their hands, even briefly, when they next look up at the sheet music, they struggle to find where they are currently up to in the piece.
 Fortunately, there is a very simple and effective technique that really helps with this.

 Whether typing at your computer (as I am currently doing right now) or playing the piano, if you need to glance down at your hands, the trick is to NOT MOVE YOUR HEAD!